Veganism is taking over Sydney by storm! So much that it seems like anything today can be turned vegan.

 This eatery is not just another fish and chip shop.
 No. It is Sydney’s first vegan one.
 Bliss and Chips serves a vegan seafood menu comprised of fish cocktails, crabsticks, fish fillets, prawns, calamari, potato scallops, burgers, deep–fried Mars bars and prides itself with the least vegan meal out there—the deep fried fish smeared in aioli, a result of the team’s wonderful plant-based formula.
 Indeed, owner Liss Harry made sure to develop deep-frying alternative meals to traditional seafood.
 They are made with ocean-flavored, soy-based proteins or konjac, a plant native to Asia and sometimes used as a vegan substitute for gelatin.

 This allergy friendly bakery makes the highest quality of vegan, gluten-free and dairy-free desserts.
 Even those with no intolerances will be extremely happy with their donuts, gluten-free cakes, vegan marshmallows, brownie custard tars, wagon wheels, vegan lemon meringue pies, black-bean-fudge brownies and cookie sandwiches, all made in-house daily.
 Unlike traditional bakeries, cookies are made with chickpeas flour and brownies with black beans.
-Savoury dishes are also offered by this much loved bakery, such as cauliflower pizza, vegan salads, Buddha bowls and sandwiches.
+Savoury dishes are also offered by this much loved bakery, such as cauliflower pizza, vegan salad dressing, Buddha bowls and sandwiches.
+For healthy vegan salad dressings and sauces, visit a site similar to https://dreenaburton.com.
 An increased demand clearly reflects the success of owner and vegan-doughnut specialist Sina Klug.

 THE GREEN LION